 List of hygiene factors:

-The maintenance of hygiene factors therefore only ensures that the employees are not feeling unhappy or frustrated with their job.
+Therefore, maintaining hygiene factors only ensures that the employees do not feel unhappy or frustrated with their jobs.

-In comparison, motivation factors include intrinsic factors such as achievement, recognition and status, responsibility, challenging work and advancement in the organisation, which are factors that can potentially make employees happy with their job and motivated to excel at work.
+In comparison, motivation factors include intrinsic factors such as achievement, recognition and status, responsibility, challenging work, and advancement in the organization, which can potentially make employees happy with their jobs and motivated to excel at work.

 List of motivator factors: